 Certificate in Artificial Intelligence

-The undergraduate Certificate in Artificial Intelligence prepares students of the College of Arts & Sciences to engage critically and responsibly with AI as a defining challenge of our time.
-But unlike technical programs focused on building AI systems, this certificate is grounded in a liberal arts approach, equipping students to understand AI’s technical foundations, evaluate its societal implications, and deploy it responsibly within their disciplinary contexts.
+Unlike technical programs focused on building AI systems, this certificate is grounded in a liberal arts approach, equipping students to understand AI’s technical foundations, evaluate its societal implications, and respond to it effectively within their disciplinary and professional contexts.

+The certificate requires students to complete three courses, selecting one from each of three domains.
+This structure ensures students can bridge technical and humanistic discourse, distinguishing between what AI can do and what institutions choose to do with it.
 The desired result is to produce informed citizens, ethical decision-makers, and critical analysts of their professions, prepared not only to use AI tools but also to shape AI’s role in society through inquiry, ethical reasoning, and service to the common good.

 Curriculum